 If you’ve lived through the great recession of economic downturn during the late 2000s and now a global pandemic in 2021, it’s only natural to try and find a career that will be in demand and secure if either of those events happens again.
 This article will give you guidance on which industries have the most secure and in-demand jobs in the future that will also be expanding.

 While no job is completely immune to the economy or natural events, some industries are more reliable than others.
 Government jobs are considered fairly safe, but aren’t expected to expand so aren’t included on this list.
-You don’t want to just have a secure job, but one that will be in demand in the future and raising the wages as you gain experience.
+You don’t want to just have a secure job, but one that will be in demand in the future and raise the wages as you gain experience.

 Secure and Expanding Jobs in the Future